Roy Hudd: Charity work

 Hudd had a long association with the Bristol Hospital Broadcasting Service, where he was considered an honorary member.
 In 1994, he officially opened their current studios in the Bristol Royal Infirmary.
-He was also a past King Rat of the show business charity the Grand Order of Water Rats. in 1989 and 2000.
+He was also a past King Rat of the show business charity the Grand Order of Water Rats in 1989 and 2000.

 In addition to this, he was the first Honorary President of Sandwell Hospital Radio in West Bromwich for a period of ten years, visiting the studios, members and patients whenever he was appearing in the West Midlands.

 Personal life and death

+Hudd was married to Ann Lambert in 1961; they divorced in 1983.
+He married Debbie Flitcroft in 1988.

 Hudd was appointed an Officer of the Order of the British Empire (OBE) in the 2004 New Year Honours List for services to entertainment.
 In 1983 (1982 season), he was awarded the Society of West End Theatre Award as Best Actor in a Musical for his role in Underneath the Arches, as Bud Flanagan.

 On 29 November 2010, Hudd was awarded an honorary degree of Doctor of Letters by the University of Westminster; he studied commercial art there when it was the Regent Street Polytechnic.

-On 16 March 2020, Hudd's agent announced that he had died the previous day, aged 83, following a short illness.
-He died at Ipswich Hospital.
+Hudd died in Ipswich Hospital on 15 March 2020, at the age of 83, following a short illness.
+He was buried in Crowfield, Suffolk.
+In 2025, a headstone in the style of a music hall theatrical poster was installed at his grave.